 Why Sound Spelling Teaching Cards

 Sound Spelling Teaching Cards are powerful and comprehensive teaching tools because spellings for all the sounds in the English language are included.
-The sound spellings are embedded in pictures which serve as visual cues for students who are learning how to spell the sounds they hear, while also providing teaching hints for instructors.
+The sound spellings are embedded in pictures which serve as visual hooks for students who are learning how to spell the sounds they hear.
 We have provided a unit for you to experience first-hand with your students.